patriceguyot/Yin/README.md

 # Yin

-Fast Python Implementation of the Yin algorithm: a fundamental frequency estimator.
+Fast Python implementation of the Yin algorithm: a fundamental frequency estimator.

 Based on the article: